 Post-Kissama National Park Safari activities

 Both beaches have good restaurants where you can have fresh seafood!
 What better way to end an already great day?
-You can (should) even buy seafood from local fisherman to cook at home.
+You can (should) even buy seafood from local fishermen to cook at home.